 What licensing is relevant to construction law?

-Each state within Australia has the right to their own specific regulations related to this matter.
-Within Queensland, you must hold a QBCC license to work on building.
+Each state within Australia has the right to its own specific regulations related to this matter.
+Within Queensland, you must hold a QBCC license to work on the building.
 Licensing is also specific to the different trades so ensure that all parties working on a contraction party have the appropriate licensing.

 Do you need a written contract?

-Within Australia it is paramount that for all parties protection and to ensure their rights are meet it is imperative that you seek legal advice and guidance.
+Within Australia, it is paramount that for all parties’ protection and to ensure their rights are meet it is imperative that you seek legal advice and guidance.
 This will guarantee the best outcome and expectations are set and also provide all parties ease through this process.

 In this turn of events, it is important to understand your rights.
 A common example of this is seen when defective work is found within a property.
-It is critical to seek professional help from experts immediately and also get your contract reviewed throughout the entire process to ensure every requirement is being meet.
+It is critical to seek professional help from experts immediately and also get your contract reviewed throughout the entire process to ensure every requirement is being met.